KMORaza/AC-DC_Receiver_Design_Simulation_Software/README.md

-This software which provides an environment for simulation and analysis of AC/DC receiver design.
+This software provides an environment for simulation and analysis of AC/DC receiver design.
 It has a wide range of functionalities and it works fine but I honestly say that it isn't as effective as I wanted it to be.